TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/selectionModeOptions.md

 **Value:**

-+ "none" - you can't select any item,
++ "none" - you can't select any item

-+ "single" - you can select only one item,
++ "single" - you can select only one item

 + "multi" - you can select more, then one item.
-For selecting more then one item, press key 'Ctrl'.
+For selecting more then one item, press key 'Ctrl'

 **Default value:** *single*.